-Mutually consistent collections of match hypotheses are gathered into a small number of global interpretations of the comparison called mappings or interpretations.
-For each interpretation, candidate inferences about the target -- that is, statements about the base that are connected to the interpretation but are not yet present in the target -- are imported into the target.
-An evaluation procedure based on Gentner's (1983) systematicity principle is used to compute an evaluation for each interpretation, leading to a preference for deep connected common systems (Forbus & Gentner, 1989).
+Mutually consistent collections of match hypotheses are gathered into a small number of global interpretations of the comparison referred to as mappings or interpretations.
+For each interpretation, candidate inferences about the target-that is, statements about the base that are connected to the interpretation but are not yet present in the target-are imported into the target.
+An evaluation procedure based on Gentner's (1983) systematicity principle is used to compute an evaluation for each interpretation, leading to a preference for deep connected common systems (Forbus and Gentner 1989).

 The SME algorithm is very efficient.
 Even on serial machines, the operations involved in building networks of match hypotheses and filtering can be carried out in polynomial time, and the greedy merge algorithm used for constructing interpretations is linear in the worst case, and generally fares far better empirically.
 How does SME do at capturing significant aspects of analogical processing?
-It models the local-to global nature of the alignment process (see Goldstone and Medin (1994) for psychological evidence).
+It models the local-to-global nature of the alignment process (see (Goldstone and Medin 1994) for psychological evidence).
 Its evaluations ordinally match human soundness judgments.
 It models the drawing of inferences, an important form of analogical learning.
-However, the real power of modeling analogical mapping as a separable process can best be seen in the larger simulations that use SME as a component.
-One of the first of these, and the one that best shows the use of analogy in building representations, is Falkenhainer's Phineas.
+However, the real power of modelling analogical mapping as a separable process can best be seen in the larger simulations that use SME as a component.
+One of the first of these, and the one that best shows the use of analogy in building representations, is Falkenhainer's PHINEAS.

-3.2.2 Phineas: A simulation of analogical learning in physical domains.

-Phineas (Falkenhainer, 1987, 1988, 1990a) learns physical theories by analogy with previously understood examples.
-Its design exploits several modules which have themselves been used in other projects, including SME, QPE (Forbus, 1990), an implementation of Qualitative Process theory (Forbus, 1984), and DATMI (Decoste, 1990), a measurement interpretation system .
-The architecture of Phineas is illustrated in Figure 2.
+3.1.2.
+PHINEAS: a simulation of analogical learning in physical domains.
+The PHINEAS program (Falkenhainer 1987, 1988, 1990a) learns physical theories by analogy with previously understood examples.
+Its design exploits several modules that have themselves been used in other projects, including SME, QPE (Forbus 1990), an implementation of qualitative process theory (Forbus 1984), and DATMI (Decoste 1990), a measurement interpretation system.
+The architecture of PHINEAS is illustrated in Figure 2.